FOUNTAINHEAD

 Air conditioning

-No – rooms are cooled by ceiling fans.
+No – but you're up in the hills here.
+Rooms are cooled by ceiling fans.

 Wedding license?